taitulism/Bootstruct/README.md

 1. Check-in: Controllers run their `first` method.
 2. Controllers check the next URL part.
 Is there a matching sub-controller?
 	&nbsp; &nbsp; &nbsp; If so, the controller passes the `io` to that sub-controller for a check-in. **Back to 1**.
 	&nbsp; &nbsp; &nbsp; If not, current controller is the target-controller.
-It will run its `all` method and then its `verb` method.
+It will run its `index` method and then its `verb` method.
 3. Check-out: Controllers run their `last` method.
 4. Controllers pass the `io` back to their parent controller for a check-out. **Back to 3**.

 Important notes: